apurvk4/ui-clone/README.md

 # symmetrical-waddle

-# Made a https://unlockedinc.com/ homepage ui clone for a assignment.
+# Tried to Make a ui clone of https://unlockedinc.com/ homepage for a assignment.